Overview

 Changes will remain in memory only, until you decide to write them.

-7. Enter ‘n’ in the next line for creating new partition.
+Be careful before using the write command.7.
+Enter ‘n’ in the next line to create a new partition.

 Partition type